benschoch/cssuglifier/README.md

 Path to a JSON file that will be merged with the automatically created map files.
 So you can append class names that are not defined in the CSS source file(s).
+Please note that the definitions in this file will overwrite values within the auto-generated JSON map.

 ### Usage Examples